 Montana Audubon is helping to compile all known Golden Eagle nest locations.
-If you are aware of any active Golden Eagle nests in 2012, please fill out a simple report and submit to the Montana Natural Heritage Program - simple options for reporting are clearly described HERE.
+If you are aware of any active Golden Eagle nests, please fill out a simple report and submit to the Montana Natural Heritage Program - simple options for reporting are clearly described HERE.

 OR you can get information directly to us: simply record date, activity, and location.
 You can "pin" it on google earth and send us the spatial information, or we can send you a map of the area and you can make your mark.
 Of course you can also use your GPS and if you are not directly at the nest, record the lat/longs and the approximate distance and direction, and we can reposition.
 Send this info to Amy.

 The Montana Bird Conservation Partnership (MBCP) has initiated a working group to address research and monitoring needs, potential declines, and threats to Golden Eagles in our state.
 And we are doing our part.
 Nest site locations will help us conserve these eagles, especially with regards to energy development in our state.

 And while your at it, help us find nests for Ferruginous Hawks!
 All the same applies!